Outside the Grand Illusion: What I Like About Self-Publishing

-I have written, of late, some fairly hard-hitting criticisms of elements of the way self-publishing is evolving today – from my perspective more important discussions to have than any positive features (naturally, since the positive features are…well, positive).
+What I Like About Self-Publishing: I have written, of late, some fairly hard-hitting criticisms of elements of the way self-publishing is evolving today – from my perspective, more important discussions to have than any positive features (naturally, since the positive features are…well, positive).

 Before I get into the list of goodnesses, I want to make my position clear regarding self-publishing, rather than the specialized slant I take in this article.
-In my mind, for the purpose of this discussion, there are three categories of writers who are good – those who aren’t published, those who are self-published, and those who are traditionally published.
-‘Good’ is defined as being able to write a work where there can potentially result strong, sustained sales (in my mind 5000 genuine unit sales per work).
+In my mind, for the purpose of this discussion, there are three categories of good writers – those who aren’t published, those who are self-published, and those who are traditionally published.
+‘Good’ is defined as being able to write a work where there can potentially result in strong, sustained sales (in my mind, 5000 genuine unit sales per work).

 My recent articles have been largely focused on The Grand Illusion, a hypothesis that many self-publishers (mostly poor writers, some good) are dynamically sustaining a distorted view of collective self-worth (in terms of literary ability) as well as other irrationalities.
-I also assert that the flooding of the publishing market with a very large amount of trash, is doing no one any good, including good self-publishers.
+I also assert that the flooding of the publishing market with a tremendous amount of trash is doing no one any good, including good self-publishers.
 The key message is that I respect all good writers, no matter what flavor of publishing they use, including combinations.
-When it comes to it, I respect poor writers as well, but it doesn’t mean that I think they should be contributing to the flooding of the market.
+When it comes to it, I respect poor writers, but it doesn’t mean that I think they should contribute to the flooding of the market.

 Self-Publishing is a Reflection of Exciting Times in Publishing

 Self-publishing, only a few years ago, was virtually non-existent.
-Before technical innovation, such as printing-on-demand (which was a direct result of the digital revolution within the publishing business), and eBook technologies (emanating from Web-technologies), the only way you could self-publish was via vanity presses.
-And even then it was hardly publishing because the relationship between vanity presses and distribution networks to bricks and mortar outlets were virtually non-existent.
+Before technical innovation, such as printing-on-demand (which was a direct result of the digital revolution within the publishing business) and eBook technologies (emanating from Web-technologies), the only way you could self-publish was via vanity presses.
+And even then, it was hardly publishing because the relationship between vanity presses and distribution networks to bricks and mortar outlets were virtually non-existent.
 The integration of these technologies with business models, mainly inaugurated by Amazon, was directed in the large to enable self-publishing.
-Ironically, this same technology has enabled the establishment of larger numbers of small traditional publishing houses, and eventually, the adoption of the technologies by large, established presses, albeit with commercial and business disruption.
+Ironically, this same technology has enabled the establishment of larger numbers of small traditional publishing houses.
+Eventually, the adoption of the technologies by large, established presses, albeit with commercial and business disruption.

-It seems to me that self-publishing is riding the waves of change, and I think this is exciting.
-I believe it is symbolic of change and innovation, which is another exciting element of the publishing mode.
-I have noticed a fairly new trend of late where established, or semi-established, traditionally published writers are self-publishing some of their work, forming a type of hybrid model.
-In some small number of cases, the writers have enough of a popular base to ‘go it alone’ to draw higher income than what their traditional side can provide – although this appears to be a function of the self-marketing ability of the writers concerned, within the online world.
-In other cases, established writers may want to publish smaller work (novelette and novella sized) which may not easily have a place in the traditional publishing markets, or where they feel limited editions and specialized readership, makes sense.
+It seems that self-publishing is riding the waves of change, and I think this is exciting.
+I believe it is symbolic of change and innovation, which is another exciting element of the publishing model.
+I have noticed a fairly new trend of late, where established or semi-established.
+Traditionally published writers are self-publishing some of their work, forming a type of hybrid model.
+In some small number of cases, the writers have enough of a popular base to ‘go it alone’ to draw higher income than what their traditional side can provide – although this appears to be a function of the writers’ self-marketing ability concerned, within the online world.
+In other cases, established writers may want to publish smaller work (novelette and novella sized), which may not easily have a place in the traditional publishing markets, or where they feel limited editions, and specialized readership makes sense.

 Self-Publishing is a New, Additional Avenue to Professional Writing

-There are a lot of writers in the self-publishing world who are talented and skilled in writing; many with potential, and some who are already adept.
+Many writers in the self-publishing world are talented and skilled in writing, many with potential, and some who are already adept.
 Nevertheless, I believe they represent the extreme minority among the masses.
-Those who enter self-publishing do so for a wide variety of reasons, but most want success and recognition, and many of them would like to be full-time professionals.
-Before the technological and business model revolution that allowed self-publishing to be viable, many of these talented writers would have to struggle for years before they could break into the market at all (and of course, many writers continue to follow the ‘traditional’ path).
+Those who enter self-publishing do so for various reasons, but most want success and recognition, and many of them would like to be full-time professionals.
+Before the technological and business model revolution that allowed self-publishing to be viable, many of these talented writers would have to struggle for years before they could break into the market at all (and, of course, many writers continue to follow the ‘traditional’ path).
 In some cases, the long, fruitless struggle is unfair.
 Self-publishing gives writers an additional chance to ‘get in’ (albeit self-contained in the self-publishing field, or as a stepping stone to traditional publishing), but noting they have unique challenges to overcome, including having to compete with literally hundreds of thousands of other self-publishers, and disconnects between institutions and processes that still are strongly biased toward traditional publishing, and are unlikely to change dramatically for years to come, if at all.

 Self-Publishing Enables Opportunities For Growth

-If handled correctly, the self-publishing process enables writers to expose their work to reviewers, alpha-readers, and the general public, and the feedback provides the writers with extremely valuable information.
-It can be easier to expose work in a self-published format, than the classic Word file, or ream of A4 paper.
+If handled correctly, the self-publishing process enables writers to expose their work to reviewers, alpha-readers, and the general public.
+The feedback provides the writers with precious information.
+It can be easier to expose work in a self-published format than the classic Word file or A4 paper ream.
 My personal belief is that this advantageous position needs to be supplemented with a careful injection of skilled opinion from some of those who provide feedback – writing is not something that grows to high skill by just writing.
-It is my observation that a large percentage of self-publishers inadequately expose their work to close scrutiny by good, established writers and reviewers, for constructive purposes, and consequently squander this opportunity.
+I observe that a large percentage of self-publishers inadequately expose their work to close scrutiny by good, established writers and reviewers for constructive purposes and consequently squander this opportunity.